deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

 6. Run Hashcat using custom_dict against the MD5 hash (all one line):

         hashcat --force -a 0 -m 0 cf4aff530715824c055892438a1ab6b2 custom_dict.txt

+    Where `-m 0` signifies `md5` mode, and `-a` specifies "straight attack mode" (do not permutate the wordlist, because we already did)

+7. Confirm that you found the correct password:

+        echo -n "<< the plaintext password>>" | md5sum

+    We include the `-n` flag because otherwise, the `echo` command will append a newline character, which will throw off the hash.

 {% include lab_question.html question='What is the plaintext of the hash?' %}